 The BlogHer Connection

-Currently I am a Continuing Editor at BlogHer.
-Some of my prior post first appeared on BlogHer.
+Currently I am an (infrequent) Continuing Editor at BlogHer.
+Some of my prior posts first appeared on BlogHer.
 My beat generally is Education but I've been know to stray or stretch the boundaries a bit.
 There are no boundaries in Education.

 The deal is that I write a post for them and three months later I can post it on my blog.
 Or not.
 Some topics are just in the moment and of that moment.